 TG Pro performs hardware diagnostics and checks the battery health to take appropriate actions that come in favor of using Mac to an optimum level.

-When it comes to compatibility, TG Pro supports all Macs from 2008 and newer along with other multiple models of MacBook Pro.
+When it comes to compatibility, TG Pro supports all Macs from 2008 and newer along with other multiple models of MacBook Pro for CPU temperature monitor on Mac.

 A self-explanatory tool where Temp stands for “Temperature,” not “temporary.”
 Temp Monitor is one of the best and promising tools that monitors your Mac’s temperature like a pro.